 Wilson, B., & Ray, D. (2018).
 Child‐centered play therapy: Aggression, empathy, and self‐regulation.
 Journal of Counseling & Development, 96(4): 399–409. https://doi.org/10.1002/jcad.12222

-The UNT Center for Play Therapy offers Child-Centered Play Therapy (CCPT) training according to the evidence-based model recognized by the California Evidence-Based Clearinghouse for Child Welfare and Results First Clearinghouse.
+The UNT Center for Play Therapy offers Child-Centered Play Therapy (CCPT) training according to the evidence-based model recognized by The Title IV-E Prevention Services Clearinghouse and California Evidence-Based Clearinghouse for Child Welfare.
 Training in the evidence-based model of CCPT requires following approved treatment protocols.
 The UNT Center for Play Therapy advises therapists to consider where they seek CCPT training as some trainings do not teach according to the evidence-based model.
-For more information on the recognized protocols and training, search Child-Centered Play Therapy at CEBC or PEW.
+For more information on the recognized protocols and training, search Child-Centered Play Therapy at Title IV or CEBC.

 Download the Child-Centered Play Therapy: An Evidence-Based Intervention quick facts flyer here.